What is oTree?¶

-In this book we teach and refer to the the first mode.
+In this book, we teach and refer to the first mode.

 oTree and z-Tree comparision¶

-This comparision is for those who already use z-Tree .
-If you don’t know what z-Tree is or you have never used it, please feel free to skip.
+This comparison is for those who already use z-Tree :cite:`fischbacher2007z`.
+If you don’t know what z-Tree is or have never used it, please feel free to skip it.

 z-Tree is click & run,